Now scheduling in-person and phone appointments at our New Orleans and Baton Rouge locations.

 • Step 2: Along with the form, applicants must also provide proof of identity (such as a copy of their passport), proof of immigration status (such as visa or green card) and evidence that they are eligible to work in the United States.

-• Step 3: Depending on the type of work permit being applied for, applicants may also need to provide additional documents such as proof of current employment or evidence demonstrating the applicant’s qualifications for a specific job.
+• Step 3: Depending on the type of work permit being applied for, applicants may also need to provide additional documents, such as proof of current employment or evidence demonstrating the applicant’s qualifications for a specific job.

 • Step 4: Applicants must submit their application and supporting materials to the USCIS.
 Along with the application, a filing fee must also be submitted.
 The USCIS will review the application and supporting materials to determine if the applicant is eligible for a work permit.
-If approved, applicants will receive an Employment Authorization Document (EAD) which allows them to legally work in the United States.
+If approved, applicants will receive an Employment Authorization Document (EAD), which allows them to legally work in the United States.

 Applying for a work permit can take several months, so it’s important to start the process as soon as possible.
 It is important to understand all of the requirements before beginning the application process so that you can ensure your request is complete and accurate.
 With the right documents and a properly submitted application, you can successfully apply for a work permit in the United States.